What’s Written In The Stars For Your 2024? Here’s The Guiding Plot, According To Your Zodiac Sign

 Pisces, Saturn remains in your sign for yet another year, but you’re starting to feel more sure of yourself and less apprehensive about the Planet of Challenge visiting your sign.
 As the year begins, Mars’ presence in Capricorn activates your sector of friendship and social networks, allowing you to weed out frenemies and celebrate and attract people who genuinely love and support you.

-While your birthday season will feel magically ethereal, you truly come alive once the astrological new year begins on March 19, followed by Mars’ entrance into your sign on March 22, making it a prime time to dream, create, make love, make art, and let your intuitive awareness lead the way.
+While your birthday season will feel magically ethereal, you truly come alive once the astrological new year begins on 19th March, followed by Mars’ entrance into your sign on 22nd March, making it a prime time to dream, create, make love, make art and let your intuitive awareness lead the way.
 You’ll be more magnetic during this transit, leading to more eyes on you — focus on the quality of the people you attract rather than the quantity, and don’t be afraid to set the necessary boundaries if you don’t want certain energies around you.

-Jupiter, one of your planetary rulers, remains in Taurus until May 25, highlighting your sector of communication and creativity.
-You have a great chance of being recognized or celebrated for your artistic talents during the first five months of the year.
-Then once Jupiter shifts into Gemini on May 25 (for a 13-month stay), you’ll notice that your attention shifts to your home and family, and allows for a sensation of freedom and flexibility in that area of your life.
+Jupiter, one of your planetary rulers, remains in Taurus until 25th May, highlighting your sector of communication and creativity.
+You have a great chance of being recognised or celebrated for your artistic talents during the first five months of the year.
+Then once Jupiter shifts into Gemini on 25th May (for a 13-month stay), you’ll notice that your attention shifts to your home and family, and allows for a sensation of freedom and flexibility in that area of your life.
 You may travel more than usual during this transit, trying to cultivate the feeling of home wherever you go.
 Or alternatively, you may choose to travel through the books you read, the movies you watch, and the wider and more diverse range of people you interact with.